Hagar-Elbakry/Learning_Recap/Upload-files/README.md

 # Image Upload with Validation Example

-This example shows how to upload on image with validation checks for file type, size, and preventing duplicate uploads.
+This example shows how to upload an image with validation checks for file type, size, and preventing duplicate uploads.

 ## Features:
 - Validate that the file is an image (JPG, PNG, JPEG, GIF).
 - Ensure the file size is under 500KB.
 - Prevent uploading the same image twice.

+## File Structure:

+- **upload.php:** HTML form for image upload
+- **index.php:** PHP script to handle image upload and validation
+- **uploads/:** Directory where uploaded images are stored

 ## How to Use: